gilbert-ku/BLOG-BIO/readme.md

-#### This is my biography as per 2023.
+#### This is my personal website as per 2023.

 #### By Gilbert Kutoto

 #### Simple discription
-This biography describe my life early life, education, work experience, my personal life, role model, hobbiesm fun fact about myself, being a christian I have added my favourite bible verse and lastly my contacts.
+This website describe my life early life, education, work experience, my personal life, role model, hobbiesm fun fact about myself, being a christian I have added my favourite bible verse and lastly my contacts I also post blogs about finance and technoloyg.

 ## Setup/installation instructions
 First I had to install VScode in PC